Tellusant/docs/articles-posts/polusim-business-impact.md

 **OLD TEXT.
 TOO BE REPLACED**
-Forecasting is often discussed around predictive accuracy.
-But for enterprises, the positive business impact comes fromthree orthogonal sources.
-From a board members perspective.
-PoluSim's relevance is that it leads to enterprise-wide improvements.
+For board members, PoluSim's relevance is that it leads to enterprise-wide improvements.
 It offers:

 - Higher **resource productivity**
 - Increased **system integrity**
 - Improved **decision quality**

+These three elements are orthogonal.
+That is, they do not depend on each other and are uncorrelated.
+This means they can be discussed one by one, making for a nice compartmentalization of the opportunties at hand.

 ## Resource Productivity